-Committed to the empowerment of musicians and artists of all kinds, Ms. Fischer is a passionate violin pedagogue, chamber music coach, consultant, and speaker.
-She has given masterclasses and run workshops at Carnegie Hall, the Eastman School, Rice University, Seoul National University, the University of Michigan, and San Francisco Conservatory, among others, and she served for over a decade on the faculty of the University of Nebraska-Lincoln.
-She is currently teaching violin and chamber music at the Mannes School of Music and at Greenwood Music Camp.
-Ms. Fischer holds degrees from Columbia University (B.A.) and The Juilliard School (M.M., A.D.), and her writing on artistry and creativity has been published in Strings, on the SHAR Music blog, and on rebeccafischerviolin.com.
+Fischer is a violin teacher, chamber music coach, consultant, and speaker.
+Currently, she is teaching violin and chamber music at the Mannes School of Music and at Greenwood Music Camp, where she is Associate Director.
+Fischer holds degrees from Columbia University (B.A.) and The Juilliard School (M.M., A.D.).
+Her writing on artistry and creativity is published regularly in Strings, and she is currently working on a book of personal essays.